weshowe/Lunar-Eclipse-Optimal-Viewing-Time-Calculator/README.md

 If no UTC offset is specified, the script will use UTC time.

 Lastly, the program uses Monte Carlo sampling to estimate what percentage of the Sun is covered by the Moon.
-This requires a large number of sampling points.
+This requires a large number of sampling points for an accurate estimate.
 By default it creates 10 million sampling points, but if you want to fine tune it, you can use the --nsamples argument with your chosen number of sampling points.
 To not perform the estimate, use --nsamples 0

 ## "But Wes, why would I use your lame script when there are so many cool web apps made by people much smarter than you?"
 I wasn't able to find one that calculated the ideal observation time down to the second, which I wanted to know for the April 2024 eclipse because I am a huge nerd.
 This was also fun to make.